NaveedNaseem84/PP4-Sultans-Restaurant/README.md

   * #### [Django framework](https://www.djangoproject.com/)

 * #### The following libraries were used:
-    * crispy forms: To allow the control and rendering of the booking form.
+    * Crispy forms: To allow the control and rendering of the booking form.
-    * summernote: To allow the content on the about us page to be formatted/styled independently.
+    * Summernote: To allow the content on the about us page to be formatted/styled independently.
-    * allauth: To allow registration, login, authentication, and logout of users.
+    * Allauth: To allow registration, login, authentication, and logout of users.
-    * whitenoise: To allow the project to serve it's own static files.
+    * Whitenoise: To allow the project to serve its own static files.

 * #### Google Fonts: [Poppins](https://fonts.google.com/specimen/Poppins)